The Master Equation in a Bounded Domain with Absorption: The Fokker-Planck equation and the MFG system

 where $c\in L^1(Q_T)$, $\mu_0\in\mathcal{C}^{-(1+\alpha)}$, and $b\in L^q(Q_T)$.
 Let us underline that the latter equation plays a fundamental role in studying both the Mean Field Games system and the linearized one.

-The main difficulty here relies on low regularity of both data and coefficients.
+The main difficulty here lies in the low regularity of both data and coefficients.
 Hence, the main idea is to start with the regular case, where we have the existence and uniqueness of solutions, to then obtain estimates that we will then exploit to pass to the limit in the general case.

 Let us start by giving a suitable definition of a solution for the system \eqref{linfp}: \begin{definition} Let $c\in L^1$, $\mu_0\in\mathcal{C}^{-1}$, $b\in L^q$.
 We say that a function $\mu\in\mathcal{C}([0,T];\mathcal{C}^{-(1+\alpha),D})\cap L^1(Q_T)$ is a weak solution of \eqref{linfp} if, for all $t\in(t_0,T]$ and $\phi$ satisfying in $[t_0,t]\times\Omega$ the following linear equation